BRATTLEBORO — It's beginning to look a lot like the time when toys and money are collected by the Veterans of Foreign Wars Post 1034.

-"This is the kickoff for our campaign for 2016," said Richard B. Hodgdon, past commandant of the Marine Corps League Brattleboro Detachment 798.
+"This is the kickoff for our campaign for 2016," said Richard B. Hodgdon, past commandant of the Marine Corps League Brattleboro Unit 798.

 During a fundraising event Sunday afternoon, the parking lot for the VFW building on Black Mountain Road was filled with cars and the dance floor inside had attendees moving to the music provided by the band Playin' Possum.
 Raffles were being held to benefit Toys for Kids.

 The program ensures gifts for children who "wouldn't have anything under the tree for Christmas," said Hodgdon.
-More than 300 families throughout the region participated last year, meaning close to 1,000 kids were helped.
+More than 300 families throughout the region participated last year, meaning close to 100 kids were served.